bnhoang2k/CSCI564/Midterm/VirtualMemory.md

 ### Dangers of Virtual Cache

-Consider the following situation: Process A is running an issues a memory request to address $0x10000$.
+Consider the following situation: Process A is running and issues a memory request to address $0x10000$.
 It's a miss and $0x10000$ is brought into the virtual cache.

 A **context switch** occurs.